Snuffy Stirnweiss: Peak years: 1944–1945

 In 1944, Gordon joined the military and temporarily vacated his ironclad second base position.
 As a regular in 1944, Stirnweiss served as the Yankees' leadoff hitter and had a breakout season, leading the league with 205 hits, 125 runs, 16 triples and 55 stolen bases.
 He also recorded 59 extra base hits in total while hitting .319.
-Providing sturdy and almost error-less defense from second base as well, Stirnweiss was arguably the most vital player on a Yankee team that won 83 games and finished in third place in the American League in 1944.
-His contributions were so outstanding that he was awarded with a fourth-place finish in the AL MVP voting at the close of the 1944 season.
+Providing sturdy and almost error-less defense from second base as well, Stirnweiss was arguably the most vital player on a Yankees team which won 83 games and finished in third place in the American League in 1944.
+His contributions were so outstanding he was awarded with a fourth-place finish in the AL MVP voting at the close of the 1944 season.

 Stirnweiss posted a triple slash line in 1945 that was almost identical to the one he posted the year prior, while socking 64 extra base hits in another league-leading season in plate appearances.
 Despite a ten-point drop in his batting average from the previous season, his .309 clip in 1945 was enough to edge Tony Cuccinello for the batting crown in the American League for 1945.
 His base stealing was a bit more uneven in 1945, only posting a 66% success rate that was a far cry from his 83% figure the previous year.
 With another batting average in excess of .300 and on-base percentage in excess of .380, he received another top-4 finish in the American League's MVP balloting, this time finishing in third behind only Detroit ace Hal Newhouser and Detroit second baseman Eddie Mayo.

-What had been most impressive about Stirnweiss over the 1944 and 1945 seasons had been the consistency that he exhibited at the plate.
-Although he experienced a platoon split that showed he fared better against left-handed pitching, he was able to hold his own against same-sided pitching as well.
+What had been most impressive about Stirnweiss over the 1944 and 1945 seasons had been the consistency he had exhibited at the plate.
+Although he experienced a platoon split showing he fared better against left-handed pitching, he was able to hold his own against same-sided pitching as well.
 He hit .336 and .340 against left-handed pitching during these two seasons, and .315 and .299 against right-handed pitching.
 He rarely hit into double plays, using his excellent speed to be able to beat out many ground balls that were kept in the infield, as well as using his speed to leg out many triples as well, leading the league in triples in both seasons, posting 38 in total.
 He also exhibited a disciplined eye at the plate as well; he drew 151 walks as a regular over the course of these two seasons and posted a comparatively moderate total of 149 strikeouts during this same time period.
 With Joe Gordon's return to New York for 1946, the most important question was whether Stirnweiss was legitimately burgeoning into a superstar at the major league level, or whether his peak years had coincided with a war-torn league.